MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/server-side-development/creating-adapters/index.md

     		<mfpfPassword>demo</mfpfPassword>
     	</properties>
       ```
-   * Replace the `IP` and `PORT` with your MobileFirst Server IP and port.
+   * Replace the `localhost:9080` with your MobileFirst Server IP and port.
-   * Replace the `mfpfUser` and `mfpfPassword` with your MobileFirst admin user name and password.
+   * Replace the `mfpfUser` and `mfpfPassword` values with your MobileFirst admin user name and password.
 2. Open the project's root folder in terminal and run the `mvn:adapter` command:

       ```shell